mchmdsaleh/expenseOwl/README.md

 # Why Create This?

 There are a ton of amazing projects for expense tracking across GitHub ([Actual](https://github.com/actualbudget/actual), [Firefly III](https://github.com/firefly-iii/firefly-iii), etc.).
-They're all really incredible!
-I just find that they aren't the *fastest* or *simplest* to add expenses.
-They also offer too many features I never use (like varying data formats or complex budgeting). *Don't get me wrong*, they're amazing when complexity is needed, but I wanted something ***dead simple*** that only gives me a quick monthly pie chart and a tabular representation.
+They're all incredible!
+I just don't find them *fast* and *simple*.
+They offer too many features I never use (like accounts or complex budgeting). *Don't get me wrong!* They're amazing when complexity is needed, but I wanted something ***dead simple*** that gives me a quick monthly look at my expenses.
 NOTHING else!

-That's why I created this project and I use it in my home lab for my expense tracking.
-The intention is to track spending across your categories in a simplistic manner.
-No complicated searching or editing - just `add`, `delete`, and `view`!
-This intention will not change throughout the project's lifecycle.
-This is *not* an app for budgeting; it's for straightforward tracking.
+So, I created this project and I use it in my home lab for expenses.
+The primary intention is to track spending across your categories in a simplistic manner.
+No complications, searching, budgeting.
+This is *not* a budgeting app; it's for tracking.

 # Features

 ### Core Functionality

-- Expense tracking with essential details only (optional name, date, amount, and category)
+- Quick expense/income add (only date, amount, and category are required)
-- Flat file storage system (`data/expenses.json`)
-- REST API for expense management
 - Single-user focused (mainly for a home lab deployment)
-- CSV and JSON export and import of all expense data from the UI
+- Recurring transactions for both income and expenses
-- Custom categories, currency symbol, and start date via app settings
+- Custom categories, currency symbols, and start date via app settings
+- Optional tags for further classification
-- Beautiful interface that automatically adapts to system for light/dark theme
+- Beautiful interface with both light and dark themes
-- UUID-based expense identification in the backend
 - Self-contained binary and container image to ensure no internet interaction
 - Multi-architecture Docker container with support for persistent storage
+- PWA support for using the app on smartphone

 ### Visualization

-1. Main dashboard - category breakdown (pie chart)
+1. Main dashboard - category breakdown (pie chart) and cashflow indicator
-    - Click on a category to exclude it from the graph and total; click again to add it back
+    - Click on a category to exclude it from the pie chart; click again to add it back
-    - This helps visualize the breakdown without considering some categories like Rent
+    - Visualize the month's breakdown without considering some categories like Rent
-    - The legend shows categories that make up the the total expenditure of the month
-2. Main dashboard - cashflow indicator
-    - The default settings have an `Income` category, items in which are not considered expenses
-    - If a month has an item in `Income`, ExpenseOwl automatically shows cashflow below the graph
     - Cashflow shows total income, total expenses, and balance (red or green based on +ve or -ve)
-3. Table view for detailed expense listing
+2. Table view for detailed expense listing
-    - This is where you can view individual expenses chronologically and delete them
+    - View monthly or all expenses chronologically and delete them (hold shift to skip confirm)
-    - You can use the browser's search to find a name if needed
+    - Use the browser to search for a name or tags if needed
-4. Month-by-month navigation in both dashboard and table views
+    - Tags show up if at least one transaction uses it;
-5. Settings page for configuring the application
+3. Settings page for configurations and additional features
     - Reorder, add, or remove custom categories
-    - Select a custom currency to display
-    - Select a custom start date to show expenses for a different period
+    - Select a custom currency symbol and a custom start date
-    - Exporting data as CSV or JSON and import data from JSON or CSV
+    - Exporting data as CSV and import CSV from virtually anywhere

 ### Progressive Web App (PWA)